castle-xyz/ghost-tests/ui/README.md

     - `borderColor` (*string*, optional): Sets the CSS `border-color` property.
     - `borderRadius` (*number* or *string*, optional): Sets the CSS `border-radius` property.
 Numbers are converted to pixel values.
 Strings are passed directly to CSS (eg. `'50%'`).
     - `alignItems`, `alignContent`, `justifyItems`, `justifyContent`, `flexWrap`, `flexDirection`, `flex`, `flexGrow`, `flexShrink`, `flexBasis`, `justifySelf`, `alignSelf`, `order` (*string*, optional): Each of these sets the respective CSS [Flexbox](https://www.w3schools.com/css/css3_flexbox.asp) property.
 - `inner` (*function*, required): A function that makes UI calls defining contents of this box.
 Children are laid out in the direction specified by the `flexDirection` prop.
+By default the direction is `'column'`.

 **Returns**